magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/js_init.md

 <h2 id="js_init_overview">Overview</h2>

 This topic talks about how to initialize a JavaScript component in the Magento 2 application.
+It covers JavaScript components initialization in a `.phtml` template and jQuery widget initialization in a JS script.

 <h2 id="init_phtml">Initialize a JS component in a PHTML template</h2>
 In Magento 2, there are two ways to initialize a JS component in a `.phtml` template: using the `data-mage-init` attribute and using the `<script>` tag.
 Both ways are described in the following sections.